Environmental protection

 The BWM Convention does also not apply to ballast water permanently carried on board ships in a sealed ballast water tank system and not discharged into the sea.

-The D-2 standard can only be complied with an appropriate ballast water management system or by discharging ballast water into a port reception facility.
+The D-2 standard can only be met with an appropriate ballast water management system or by discharging ballast water into a port reception facility.
 The exact requirements can be found in our sheet with information on the D-2 standard (in German only).

 - Which special regulations apply to ballast water exchange in the North and Baltic Sea?